ryandpmwong/hackathon2023/README.md

 Who knows if we'll ever actually do these, but I'd like to think we will.

 ### Bugs
-* Werewolves currently unable to be voted off by villagers (we're giving those sussy Werewolves a chance). **Status:** unfixed
+* Werewolves currently unable to be voted off by villagers (we're giving those sussy Werewolves a chance). **Status:** fixed

 ### Functionality
 * Enable multiple rounds of a game. **Status:** unfinished